sheng09/PHYS3070-6070-Lastest/Basics/README.md

 |Patrik Rilko        | 9070     | student07 |                  |     |
 |Ruipeng Ma          | 9080     | student08 |                  |     |

 **NOTE**.
-If you are off campus, you will need to install and run ANU [GlobalProtect](https://services.anu.edu.au/information-technology/login-access/remote-access).
-You may need to ask the GlobalProtect Service Desk to allow you the permission to access RSES servers.
+If you are off campus, you need to install and run ANU [GlobalProtect](https://services.anu.edu.au/information-technology/login-access/remote-access).
+You may need to ask the GlobalProtect Service Desk for help.
 Contacts of the Service Desk are on the [GlobalProtect](https://services.anu.edu.au/information-technology/login-access/remote-access) website.

 # 2. Basics of Linux
 In the Jupyter-lab, you can launch a `Terminal`, then Linux here you go:)